Phmager/phmager.github.io/_posts/2015/2015-07-09-aspnet-vnext-part-1.markdown

 First we create a new ASP.NET Web API Project:
 ![](https://cloud.githubusercontent.com/assets/9350951/8603897/49825d94-267b-11e5-9321-31725e3fe7df.png)

-You will see, that a very basic web api project has been created.
+You will see, that a very basic Web API Project has been created.
 Now we need to change the project to beta5, if it isn't already.
 Open the project.json and change all dependencies to beta5.
 Right-click the Project->Properties->Application and see, if the DNX version is beta5.